Grace Yu, MD

 UC San Francisco - Dept. of Family Medicine, Faculty Development (2007)

-Women's health (including obstetrics), diabetes care, whole family care
+Women's health (including obstetrics), diabetes care, quality improvement, whole family care

-Dr. Yu is the Residency Program Director and teaching faculty of the San Jose-O’Connor Hospital Family Medicine Residency Program.
+Dr. Yu is the Residency Program Director and a teaching faculty member of the Stanford Health Care - O’Connor Hospital Family Medicine Residency Program.
 Dr. Yu is passionate about primary care education and enjoys her teaching responsibilities with medical students and family medicine residents.
-She is board-certified by the American Board of Family Medicine and has a special interest in women's health, including obstetrics, diabetes care, and international medicine.
-She leads the diabetes group visits in the Family Health Center and was one of the founding members of the OSLER program.
+She is board-certified by the American Board of Family Medicine and has a special interest in women's health, including obstetrics, diabetes care, and quality improvement.
+She leads the diabetes group visits in the Family Medicine Center and was one of the founding members of the OSLER program.
+Dr. Yu received Stanford University's Henry J. Kaiser Foundation Excellence in Clinical Teaching Award and the Department of Medicine's Division of Population Health & Primary Care Teaching Award in 2017.
+She currently serves on the Board of Directors of the California Academy of Family Physicians and was honored as the CAFP Member of the Month in January 2019.
 Outside of the Bay Area, Dr. Yu also has ties with a local community clinic in Roatan, Honduras, Clinica Esperanza, where she long served as the medical volunteer coordinator.
 She considers it a privilege to be a part of her patients' lives and hopes to help both her patients and her trainees find a path to better health and happiness.
-To keep herself in great health, Dr. Yu enjoys yoga, playing the piano, photography, scuba diving, adventure travel (all the more adventurous with her three young children in tow!), and spending time with her family and friends.
+To keep herself in great health, Dr. Yu enjoys playing the piano, photography, scuba diving, adventure travel (all the more adventurous with her three young children in tow!), and spending time with her family and friends.

 Robert Norman, MD